dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 <img src="{{ '/assets/img/previews-ftw.png' | prepend: site.baseurl }}" style="width: 300px; border-width: 1px; border-color: #b20600; border-style: double;" alt="">

-My instinct tells me I should move the border definitions into the `SingleLetter` struct.
-I will hold off for now as I want to animate the borders later and I am not yet sure where I can do that better.
+My instinct tells me to move the border definitions into the `SingleLetter` struct.
+I will hold off for now as I want to animate the borders later, and I am still determining where I can do that better.

-Next, let's create our `word` view, constructed by combining a bunch of letters.
-We already have the code in the preview above, so merely copying it to a new view produces a nice result.
+Next, let’s create our `word` view, constructed by combining a bunch of letters.
+We already have the code in the preview above, so all we have to do is copy it to a new view.

 ```swift
 struct SingleWord: View {